Orthotics for Kids with Knock Knees – Let’s Improve your Kids’ Posture!

 This orthotic can be shipped everywhere.
 Within the USA shipping can take about 10-15 days depending on the location and the shipping method.
 Overseas shipping is available but will be more expensive.

-Shoes for Kids with Knock Knees – They Play a Key Role!
+The Role of Supportive Shoes for Kids with Knock Knees

-1️⃣ Substantial Outsole: The shoes must provide a substantial sole to hold the orthotic in place and reduce the impact that your child’s feet take every time they come in contact with the ground.
-Below you can see the difference between a shoe with a substantial outsole versus a shoe with an outsole that is too thin and doesn’t provide the correct amount of support:
+1. Stable Base of Support: The shoes must provide a stable base of support to hold the orthotic in place and reduce the impact that your child’s feet take every time they come in contact with the ground.
+This support is essential for distributing weight evenly and maintaining proper foot alignment.

 supportive-shoes-for-children-with-flat-feet